navidJadid/openease-setup/README.md

         Then, in your terminal change to `<parent dir>/knowrob/docker` and run `docker build -t openease/knowrob .`
     - `openease-dockerbridge` container: Change to `<parent dir>/openease-dockerbridge` and run `docker build -t openease/dockerbridge .`

+    Alternatively, it is possible to build the containers with the update-script by passing the `-b` flag (s.
+[Workspace Update-Script](#workspace-update-script)).
+Make sure to follow the given steps, before executing the script.

     Side note: The `openease` and `knowrob` container will take some time to finish building.
 To save time, you can run the three builds in different terminals.